ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 2. Type `git status` and read what it says
 3. Type `git add testSum.py` to *stage* this file (get it ready to be added to the repo)
 4. Type `git status` and read what it says
-5. Type `git commit -m "testSum added; functionality verified"` to commit the changes and provide an explanation of what you did
+5. Type `git commit -m "testSum added; functionality verified"` to commit the changes and provide an explanation of what you did (you can modify the text between " " as you see fit)
 6. Type `git status` and read the messages
 7. Type `git push origin master` to push the changes from your local repo to the origin repo (on github.com)
 8. Type `git status` and read the messages